theirishpenguin/theirishpenguin.github.io/about.md

 title: About
 ---

-Ruby/JS dev.
-One eye on design.
 Occasionally stops writing code and starts writing words when the Internet is down.
+Ruby hacker, philosophical slacker.

 Thoughts and opinions expressed on this blog are my own.